kiwidotzip/stella-meowing/README.md

 <p>Here are some of the standout features that <em>Eclipse Addons</em> has so far</p>

 ### **Dungeons**
-- Dungeon Routes (kinda like BLC, but I need someone to record routes) --> ( https://www.youtube.com/watch?v=FKndGLs0G1Y ) check this video to see it in action!
+- Dungeon Routes (kinda like BLC)
+  --> ( https://www.youtube.com/watch?v=FKndGLs0G1Y ) check this video to see it in action!
+- 70+ default routes!
 - The ability to record your own routes!
 - Secret Waypoints
+- Terminal Numbers
+- Terminal Tracker
+- Room name GUI

+## **General**
+- Block Overlay
+- Highlight Dugeon Trash
+- Cool Chroma

 <h2 align="center">Installation Steps (hopefully coming soon)</h2>